benchristel/benchristel.github.io/_posts/2018-06-06-tech-talks-that-changed-how-i-think.md

 exclusive disciplines.
 She provides examples of object-oriented code that could benefit from the application of functional patterns.
-The talk is aimed at developers who are used to object-oriented programming, but the same insights could be used by functional programmers to incorporate OO wisdom into their programs.
+The talk is aimed at developers who are used to object-oriented programming.

 <iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/GpXsQ-NIKXY" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>